When should you redesign your logo?

 EARLY LOGO BEGINNINGS

-The history of logo design and logos dates back to ancient Greece. “logo” means a name, symbol, or trademark designed for easy recognition.
+A “logo” is a name, symbol, or trademark for easy recognition.
 Moreover, logos as brands have existed as long as traders and merchants have existed.

 WHY DO LOGOS CHANGE?